 What a fantastic idea.
 And in exhilarating Florida style, if you are driving to the Florida Keys, you will be driving on another “only” in Florida.
 The Florida Keys Overseas Highway is the only All-American Road in Florida!
 Being named an All-American Road is a high honor.
 In fact, it is “the highest recognition possible under the National Scenic Byways program established by the U.S. Congress in 1991”.
-In the entire United States, there are only 30 other roads that have been awarded this prestigious title.
-So just getting to the World’s First Underwater Hotel is a one of a kind adventure.
+In the entire United States, there are only 30 other roads awarded this prestigious title.
+So, just getting to the World’s First Underwater Hotel is a one of a kind adventure.
+See Below.

-But why is it called the overseas highway, when it is within the state of Florida?
+However, why is it called the overseas highway, when it is within the state of Florida?
 Because the Overseas Highway is quite literally over the seas – three of them!
 It incorporates 42 bridges over the waters of the Atlantic Ocean, a Florida Bay and the Gulf of Mexico.
-“They include the Seven Mile Bridge at Marathon, which stretches 6.79 miles across open water and was referred to on its completion as “the eighth wonder of the world.””
+“They include the Seven Mile Bridge at Marathon, which stretches 6.79 miles across open water and regarded on its completion as “the eighth wonder of the world.””

 You and your entire family will have an amazing time enjoying scuba diving, snorkeling and observing the diversity of this special ecosystem and its inhabitants.
 This is an amazing family vacation opportunity especially if it is part of a road trip.